Kunull/Writeups/docs/pwn.college/Intro to Cybersecurity/Integrated Security.md

     Stripped:   No
 ```

-Since it is not, let;s just get it to print out useful values we can use in the exploit.
+Since it is not, let's just get it to print out useful values we can use in the exploit.

 ```py title="~/script.py" showLineNumbers
 from pwn import *